prod3617/Adidas-Sales-DashBoard/README.md

 - Which state comes in the top 10 sales?

 ### Data Analysis
-To find the answer to the key questions, I have written some query in the MySQL as
+To find the answer to the key questions, I have written some query in the PowerBI as
 ``` PowerBI
 Most Sold Product =
 VAR RegionSales =